Table of contents:

 Another critical point is if you want to ask for the wave conditions.
 Surfing in Spanish speaking countries you have never been before always means that you can’t be sure about the surf conditions unless you asked a local.
 So if you want to ask for the wave conditions, you can ask: “¿Qué tal las olas?” (the wave is “la ola”)

 You might get an answer like “¡Están buenas / están buenísimas!” (“They’re good/excellent!”).

 If there is too much wind and the conditions are getting choppy, you will hear something like “¡Está algo picado!”
 (It’s a little choppy!)

-or “Hay mucho viento!”
+You can also say: “Hay mucho viento!”
 (There’s a lot of wind).

 A right breaking wave is “ola derecha” or just “una derecha”.
-A left breaking wave is “ola izquierda” or “una izquierda”
+A left breaking wave is “ola izquierda” or “una izquierda”: